retaildevcrews/capi-in-codespaces/docs/5-configure-custom-cluster.md

     # set a cluster name
     export CLUSTER_NAME=capz-$(echo $GITHUB_USER | tr '[:upper:]' '[:lower:]')-private-aks

-    # view cluster name
-    echo $CLUSTER_NAME
+    export WORKER_MACHINE_COUNT=1

+    # validate valid kubernetes version for a given location by running
+    az aks get-versions -l eastus -o table

+    # set the desired kubernetes version to a one that has available upgrades
+    export KUBERNETES_VERSION="v1.26.0"

+    # Azure values
+    export AZURE_LOCATION="eastus"
+    export AZURE_RESOURCE_GROUP=$CLUSTER_NAME-rg

     ```

 2. Set environment variables for the custom AKS template to customize the type of cluster you want to create.
 For this lab, we'll be creating a private cluster.
+The template also includes some additional configurations that show examples of how to further customize a cluster with more advanced settings.

     ```bash

-    # configure public or private cluster by setting this variable to true or false
+    # Configure public or private cluster by setting this variable to true or false.
     export PRIVATE_CLUSTER=true

+    # Configure the Node Pool kubelet to toggle quota enforcement for containers that specify CPU limits.
+    # Acceptable values are true or false, defaults to true when not specified.
+    # See https://capz.sigs.k8s.io/topics/managedcluster.html#aks-node-pool-kubelet-custom-configuration for more details.
+    export AZURE_NODE_KUBELET_CPUCFSQUOTA=false

+    # Customize Linux OS configs for the Node Pool, in this case, the maximum number of open files permitted.
+    # The range of acceptable values is 8192 to 12000500, defaults to 709620 when not specified.
+    # See https://capz.sigs.k8s.io/topics/managedcluster.html#os-configurations-of-linux-agent-nodes-aks for more details.
+    # This setting is intentionally different from the default simply to make it easy to validate the custom configuration on the cluster.
+    export AZURE_NODE_LINUXOSCONFIG_FSFILEMAX=709621

     ```